-The #575 provides a direct connection to 3" insulation hose.
+The 575PCO provides a direct connection to a 3" insulation hose.
 Slide hose on to outlet and secure with a hose clamp.
 All hose connections must have hose clamps to prevent air leakage from blower to nozzle.
 This helps to prevent hose plugging.

-Remove remote control cord, packet, accessories, ect. from hopper and plug remote control cord into Main Control Panel located on machine.
-(See Illustration A)
+Remove remote control cord, packet, accessories, etc. from hopper and plug remote control cord into Main Control Panel located on the machine (see Illustration B).

-The first bag of insulation into hopper should be well broken by hand to assist agitator action.
-Caution: Never put hands in hopper when machine is running or force feed material by pushing down on insulation.
+The first bag of insulation into the hopper should be well broken by hand to assist agitator action.
+Caution: NEVER put hands in hopper when machine is running or force feed material by pushing down on insulation.